noahlt/noahweb/content/2018/books-2018.md

 This book is about reading, not just for information, but for understanding.
 How can we learn from a book, that is, how can we learn when no teacher is present?

-A friend of mine used to amuse themself by holding this book upside-down while riding the subway.
+A friend of mine used to amuse himself by holding this book upside-down while riding the subway.

 ## The Odyssey (tr Emily Wilson)

 I first read the Odyssey during the summer that I moved to San Francisco for my first job.
 At the time, I was somewhat adrift.
 I had been disappointed with school, and the feeling was mutual.
 An ingrained sense of meritocracy made me doubt myself: if I wasn't winning, then didn't that make me, well, a _loser_?

 The Odyssey showed me a man who hasn‘t been winning, but is far from a loser.
-Odysseus is wandering, at times he is literally adrift in the wine-dark sea, but he is a hero the whole way through.
+Odysseus is wandering, at times he is literally adrift in the wine-dark sea, but he has integrity the whole way through.
 Reading the Odyssey as a young man was a vital part of building a resilient self-image.

 That time, of course, I was reading the Fagles translation.
 This year I read the excellent new translation by Emily Wilson.
 It’s written in metered verse, and it’s beautiful.
 Just read the opening: